The Keep (Wilson novel): Adaptations

 The book was adapted into a film by Michael Mann for Paramount in 1983.
 The film was a critical and financial disaster but retains a cult following, partly due to Tangerine Dream's work on the soundtrack, stories surrounding the film's troubled production, and significant studio interference that most notably reduced the film from an unreleased 210-minute cut to a theatrical 96-minute cut.
 Wilson has publicly expressed his disapproval of the film on several occasions.
 Wilson has described the film as "visually intriguing, but otherwise utterly incomprehensible."
-Note: one critical change in the film, was Glaeken's sword to some sort of quarterstaff.
+(One critical change in the film was of Glaeken's sword to some sort of quarterstaff.)
 Another notable difference in the film's conclusion is that Glaeken is pulled into the same illuminated portal as Molasar, implying the end of Glaeken.

-A board game adaptation of the film by Mayfair Games, The Keep (board game), was released in 1983.
+A board game adaptation of the film by Mayfair Games was released in 1983.

-The film was also adapted into an Advanced Dungeons & Dragons compatible ("generic universal") module, The Keep, by Mayfair Games in 1984.
+The film was also adapted into an Advanced Dungeons & Dragons-compatible ("generic universal") module, The Keep, by Mayfair Games in 1984.
 (Note that it was not an official Advanced Dungeons & Dragons product.)

-More recently, in 2006 it was adapted into comic form by Wilson himself, with art by Matthew Smith.
+In 2006 the novel was adapted into comic book form by Wilson himself, with art by Matthew Smith.
 In contrast to his feelings on the movie, Wilson has stated that he prefers this adaptation and considers it what the movie should have been, which is why he scripted the series for the comics.
+Comic Book Daily said: "Overall story, pacing, character development are all well done".
+The comic was re-released in a new edition in 2021.